Montréal–Mirabel International Airport: Operational history and decline

 Montréal–Mirabel International Airport opened for business on October 4, 1975, in time for the 1976 Summer Olympics.
 In the rush to get the airport open in time for the Olympics, it was decided to transfer flights to Mirabel in two stages.
 International flights were transferred immediately, while domestic and US flights would continue to be served by Dorval airport until 1982.
+To ensure Mirabel's survival, all international flights for Montreal were banned from Dorval from 1975 to 1997.

-The federal government predicted that Dorval would be completely saturated by 1985 as part of its justification for building Mirabel.
+The federal government originally predicted that Dorval would be completely saturated by 1985 as part of its justification for building Mirabel.
 They also projected that 20 million passengers would be passing through Montreal's airports annually, with 17 million of those through Mirabel.
-However, three factors dramatically reduced the amount of projected air traffic into Dorval.
+However, several factors dramatically reduced the amount of projected air traffic into Dorval.

-After 1976, Mirabel and Dorval began to decline in importance because of the increasing use in the 1980s of longer-range jets that did not need to refuel in Montreal before crossing the Atlantic; the use of longer-range aircraft was made more attractive by national energy policies that provided Montreal refineries with feedstock at prices substantially below world prices, starting in 1975 and ending in the 1980s with the drop in world oil prices.
+Montreal began to decline in importance as an aviation hub after 1974 because of the increasing use of longer-range jets that did not need to refuel in Montreal before crossing the Atlantic from the major Western North American cities.
+The use of longer-range aircraft was made more attractive by national energy policies that provided Montreal refineries with feedstock at prices substantially below world prices, starting in 1975 and ending in the 1980s with the drop in world oil prices.
+Montreal was also overtaken by Toronto as Canada's main business centre around this time, due to the Quebec nationalism and French-only language laws that caused numerous companies and non-French residents to move to Toronto.

-In addition, the simultaneous operation of Mirabel (international flights) and Dorval (continental flights) (see below) made Montreal less attractive to international airlines.
-A European passenger who wanted to travel to another destination in Canada or fly to the United States had to take an hour-long bus ride from Mirabel to Dorval.
-The complicated transfer process put Montreal at a significant disadvantage.
-The planned but unbuilt highways and incomplete train routes compounded the problem.
-The international airlines responded by shifting their routes to Toronto.
-One of the obstacles of the planned transfer from Dorval to Mirabel was Air Canada's desire to keep flights in Dorval (and its proximity with AVEOS workshops) and the connections in Pearson Airport.